Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Theoretical Analysis

 Assumption \ref{assump:kernel} is mild as the kernel $K(\cdot)$ is user-specified.
 Assumption \ref{assump:t} has been commonly used in the literature on varying coefficient models \citep[see e.g.,][]{zhu2014spatially}.
 Assumption \ref{asmp:st1} ensures that the time series is stationary, since $\Phi(\tp)$ is the autoregressive coefficient.
 It is commonly imposed in the literature on time series analysis \citep{2010Time}.
-Assumption \ref{asmp:st2} is very similar to Assumption \ref{assump:t}.

 Before presenting the theoretical properties of the proposed method for L-TVCDP, we introduce some notation.
 For $1\leq\tp_1,\tp_2\leq m$, define $\bm{\Sigma}_y$ and $\bm{\Sigma}_{\eta}$ to be the $m\times m$ matrices $\{\Sigma_y(\tp_1,\tp_2)\}_{\tp_1,\tp_2}$ and $\{\Sigma_{\eta}(\tp_1,\tp_2)\}_{\tp_1,\tp_2}$, respectively.
 We define